 Dr. Ellen Johnson Mosley is the Visiting Assistant Professor of Music - Flute at Morehead State University and Principal Flutist in the Cave Run Symphony.
 Throughout the year Ellen performs across the United States with ensembles including the Baird Winds, Delano Chamber Orchestra, Salina Symphony, Tornado Alley Flutes, Traverso Colore Baroque, and the Jack Korbel Confluence.
 Schools that have welcomed her as a Guest Artist/Clinician include Emporia State University, Stephen F. Austin State University, Kansas State University, and the University of Texas at Austin.
 She regularly performs and presents workshops at College Music Society Conferences, the Florida Flute Convention, and the National Flute Convention.
-Several of her interviews with the National Flute Association's Young Artist Competition Winners have been published in the Flutist Quarterly as well.
+Several of her interviews with the National Flute Association's Young Artist Competition Winners have been published in the Flutist Quarterly.
 Dr. Mosley previously served on the music faculty at Butler Community College in El Dorado, KS and Concordia University in Austin, TX.
 She holds degrees from Florida State University (D.M.), the University of Texas at Austin (M.M.) and Wichita State University (B.M.).